Sedef Kabaş: Professional career

 In 1992, Kabaş was among the inaugural journalists of Power FM where she presented news bulletins.
 Between 1995 and 1997, she worked for CNN International's Atlanta bureau, becoming the organisation's first Turkish journalist.
 During her time at CNN, Kabaş reported on the Middle East, Europe, and the conflict in the Balkans.

 In 1997, Kabaş returned to Turkey, where she worked as a journalist for a variety of organisations, including NTV, ATV, TV8, and Sky Turk.
 From the late 1990s, she hosted the Portreler (English: "portraits") series in which she interviewed notable Turkish guests, including Cem Karaca, Ahmet Kaya, Gazanfar Özcan, Cüneyt Arkın, Tarkan, Sakıp Sabancı, Hulki Aktunç, Üzeyir Garih, Avni Arbaş, Mümtaz Soysal, and Uğur Dündar.
 For this series, Kabaş was awarded 1999 Diyalog Award for Best Presenter.
-Between 2001 and 2011, Kabaş worked as a visiting professor of journalism at various establishments in Turkey, including Bahçeşehir University and Kadir Has University.
+Between 2001 and 2011, Kabaş worked as a visiting professor of journalism at various establishments in Turkey, including Bahçeşehir University, Kültür University, Kadir Has University.
 Between 2001 and 2011 she gave courses media relations, diction, effective voice and body language, presenting skills, reporting techniques and effective news writing.

-Between 2005 and 2016, Kabaş published six books.
-In addition to this, she hosted the literature programme Sesli Düşünenler, which started on NTV and later aired on TV8 and Sky Turk.
+Between 2005 and 2023, Kabaş published seven books.
+In addition to this, she hosted news programs such as "Sesli Düşünenler" on TV8, "Haber Ötesi" on Sky Turk and "Halk İçin Halk Adına" on Tele1 TV.